 Does UiB charge tuition fees for master's degrees?

-However, you must document that you have sufficienct funds to cover living costs, both in your aplication for admission to UiB and later on in your application for a study permit, if you are offered admission.
+You must also document that you have sufficienct funds to cover living costs, both in your application for admission to UiB and later when you apply for a study permit, if you are offered admission.
 Read more about documentation of funds.

 Does UiB offer scholarships to international students?

-Unfortunately UiB does not offer any scholarships, and we encourage you to plan accordingly.
+Unfortunately, UiB does not offer any grants, scholarships or funding, and we encourage you to plan accordingly.

 Am I qualified?